 But when my friend Kat sent a handmade rainbow quilt a few weeks after Jack’s birth, I felt more loved and fulfilled than I can describe.

-It is in this spirit that we provide the following guide to rainbow baby gifts.
+It is in this spirit that we provide the following guide to such gifts.

-BUT!
-The hope that a rainbow baby brings also deserves to be acknowledged.
-With that in mind, we’re going to focus here on giving a gift to the mama of a rainbow baby that celebrates this hope.
+Loss mamas have been through a lot, and sometimes, we want to acknowledge them specifically.
+That’s why these gifts focus on giving a gift to the mama of a rainbow baby that celebrates this hope.

 My favorite rainbow baby gifts come from Etsy.
 They’re often customizable, you’ll find tons of options, AND you’ll support a small business in the meantime.
 Win-win.
 Many of the gift suggestions below come from Etsy.

-Give mama the gift of a comfy tee that her new rainbow baby can spit up all over.
+(1) Miracle Mama T-Shirt: Give mama the gift of a comfy tee that her new baby can spit up all over.
 Or that she can wear out and about as she proudly strolls that new baby around.

-We love this one from Etsy because it’s simple, adorable, and unisex, which means that you can size up and still feel good in it postpartum.
+We love this one because it’s simple and adorable.
+Size up to still feel good in it postpartum.

-I also just ordered this Miracle Mama t-shirt for myself.
+I also have this Miracle Mama t-shirt for myself.
 Because how adorable is this?
+If only Jack had the matching one!

 Gifts to Give to Parents who are More Private about their Loss(es)